watilde/gistjs/README.md

     $ gistjs -d "Hello World" a.js

 ## Login
-If you want to associate your gists with your GitHub account, you need to login with gist.
+If you want to associate your gists with your GitHub account, you need to login with gistjs.
 It doesn't store your username and password, it just uses them to get an OAuth2 token (with the "gist" permission).

     $ gistjs --login
     Obtaining OAuth2 access_token from github.